NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 Not all conflicts look the same.

+- **When the conflict has multiple names:** "War" vs "Special Operation."
+"Parental dispute" vs "Mother's control issues."
+Note all names — each name reveals a position.
+This is data for Bloodhound.
+And check: which name do YOU use?
+That reveals your position too.

 - **When one party denies the conflict:** They may call it "a process," "a determination," "a boundary," or "proof of your problem."
 What they call it instead is data.
 If one party says "there is no conflict" — that itself is data.

+- **When you're fighting alone:** You see a battlefield.
+They don't.
+They decided and left.
+Your fighting is what THEY call the problem — not the issue itself.

 - **When a party has no face:** Institutions, systems, policies, internalized voices.
 Ask: Who specifically has authority?
 Who made the rule?
 Who enforces it?
 Who benefits from it staying unchanged?